Piane di Collevecchio

 Piane di Collevecchio (Plain of Collevecchio) is a frazione of the Italian comune of Montorio al Vomano.
 It lies in the Province of Teramo in the Abruzzo region.
-A large spa development is planned following the discovery of mineral springs in the area in 1989.
+In 2011, 2.7% of the families in Montorio al Vomano lived in Piane di Collevecchio.

 History

 The village of Collevecchio probably grew up on the piane before moving to its current hilltop location.

 Around 1927 a small church was constructed in the name of Saint Emygdius, under the supervision of architect Pio Ferretti.
 His brother Gregorio later served as priest in the church.
 In spite of this, in 1945 Gregorio was shot by local partisans for his support of the Fascists.

 Located in Piane di Collevecchio is an old water mill constructed in 1867 by Angelo Giuseppe and Francesco Salvi.
 Various members of the Salvi family kept the mill in operation until the year 1962.
 Today it is used mostly for school visits and educational purposes.